 You crafted the perfect cover letter and resume and they have landed you an interview for your dream job.
-But before you start counting your 401K, you need to make a good impression on the person who is interviewing you.
-The following advice will help you to keep cool during your interview and show that you are the right man for the job.
+But before you start planning how you will decorate your cubicle, you need to make a good impression on the person who is interviewing you.
+The following advice will help you to keep cool during your interview and show that you are the right person for the job.

 Do Your Research

 Find out everything that you can about the company you want to work for.
 Visit the website.
 Search for news stories online.
 Research products, services, and competitors.
 This information will give you an edge over candidates who go into the job interview cold.
 It is also a good idea to learn a few things about the person who is interviewing you.
 At the least, check out their social media profiles, especially LinkedIn.

 The night before the job interview, do a dry run.
 Write down a list of potential questions and practice your answers.
 You can practice in front of the mirror or ask a friend or partner to play the part of the interviewer to make your practice more realistic.
 Being prepared will help to build your confidence.